 Following the disaster of Napoleon’s invasion of Russia in 1812, a new Coalition formed against him.
 In response to this, Napoleon hastily assembled an army of just over 200,000 consisting largely of inexperienced, barely trained recruits and severely short of horses (a consequence of the Russian invasion, where most of his veteran troops and horses had perished).
 He crossed the Rhine into Germany to link up with remnants of his old Grande Armée, and to quickly defeat this new alliance before it became too strong.
 The scenario can be found here.

 Gross Beeren, 23rd August 1813

 Following the Battle of Bautzen, in May 1813, during the War of the Sixth Coalition, both sides agreed to a seven-week truce to plan and better prepare.
-When the campaign resumed, in August, Napoleon ordered an offensive drive to take the Prussian Capital of Berlin.
+When the campaign resumed, in August, Napoleon ordered an offensive drive to take the Prussian capital of Berlin.
 With its capture, he hoped to knock the Prussians out of the war.
 Meanwhile he kept the bulk of his army on the strategic defensive, to deal with any potential moves by the large Austrian army, which had now gathered in southeastern Germany.
 For this task, he chose one of his bravest and best commanders, Marshal Nicolas Oudinot, to lead the offensive.
-This scenario is currently offline while it is being updated.
+The scenario can be found here.